A collection of music,songs, lyrics, poems, essays, photography, and stories for you to enjoy and share.

 Saint Gregory reportedly said, "He is not wise to me who is wise in words only, but he who is wise in deeds."
 If you would speak of music today, be wise enough to make some too, or at the very least do the deed of listening to some great music and share it with others.

+My list of comforts is a bit longer than Cicero's, but only slightly, and it definitely includes musical instruments.
+As people strive to find more value in life by simplifying and downsizing their possessions, music often becomes more important not less.
+It seems that music, and specifically music making, is a primal need; music exists in every culture.
+Whether you're seeking to satisfy that primal need, or whether some other motivation is causing you to consider taking up a musical instrument for the first time, the tinwhistle can be a great starting point.
+It is inexpensive, easy to learn, readily available around the world, and most importantly makes great music when in the hands of someone who has learned how to use it well.
 Recently I found my tinwhistle under my bread-maker.
 This happy rediscovery of its existence caused me to feel a bit of guilt that I had not bothered to play it all summer, but at the same time it made me eager to share a few words about this instrument.
 Although neglected these last few months, the tinwhistle has been an important part of my life for the past few years.
 Its importance to me was not so much that I spent a lot of time playing the instrument, but rather that it gave me accesses to an inexpensive portable instrument and somehow connected me with the hundreds of thousands (possibly millions) of other tin-whistle players around the world.
 It was discovering how popular the instrument is becoming again thanks to You-tube instructional videos, that got me interested in learning how to play it.
 A young student of mine first introduced me to the sound of the tinwhistle many years ago.
 He was so great at making music with it that I assumed it would be a difficult instrument to play.
 The online instruction broke the process down into steps and gave me the confidence to try it myself.

 Self-efficacy is an important part of music making.
 In other words, believing you have the ability to play a musical instrument goes a long way to your being able to actually do so.
 If you have difficulty believing you will be able to play an instrument, then guess what, you will have difficulty.
 Starting with a simple instrument like the tinwhistle can help you launch into the world of music, but to get off the ground, you have to believe you can.
 These humble instruments can produce a wonderful sound in the right hands.
 James Galway, the legendary flute player, got his start on a tinwhistle and his recordings demonstrate the beautiful sound that can be produced with it.
 With practice, you too may become a great musician.